A Plant by Any Common Name

 Common vs. Scientific Names

 The scientific names are important to gardeners because they identify a plant, even if it's a cultivar.
 So the next time you see a Latinized binomial associated with a plant, take note of it and write it down for future reference.
 Otherwise how will you know what works, and what doesn't, in your gardens and how will you make decisions about future plantings?
-We should cheer Linnaeus for his industriousness, thoroughness, and his methodology-he's made gardening easier for us, even though we might protest some of those long, unpronounceable names.
+We should cheer Linnaeus for his industriousness, thoroughness, and his methodology: he's made gardening easier for us, even though we might protest some of those long and unpronounceable names.